IdrisFallout/MKSUPortal/README.md

 # How To Use
 When you begin the project, you are required to run the [SplashScreen][splash-screen] first.<br>
 The application comes with various controls for:
-- A delete button to delete songs from your playlist
-- Previous Button
-- Next Button
+- Ensures you have connection to the internet before proceeding
+- It ensures you have the latest software requirements to use this application(See [here](#requirements))

 ![SPLASH...](screenshots/splash.png?raw=true "Optional Title")

 # Requirements